legumeinfo/ongenome_schema/README.md

 # 'ongenome' Schema

-Repository to describe, create and develope loader scripts for this schema.
+Repository to describe and create the schema, and develope loader scripts.

 #### About